tobihul/LC_MS_Resolved_Peaks/README.md

 An example mzXML file and gradient can be found in the repository along with the **Example.jl** file to be used as a template

 ## Acknowledgements
+I thank Saer Samanipour and Bob Pirok for supervising me during my thesis and providing insights throughout.
+I also thank Etienne Kant for providing the mass align and helping with bugs and code optimization.